ranmengc137/youtube-english-tutor/README.md

 ## Notes
 - Credentials are intentionally blank in `application.properties`; set via env or local overrides.
-- Network calls to OpenAI/yt-dlp must be reachable; switch providers to `mock`/`dummy` for offline testing.
+- Network calls to OpenAI/yt-dlp must be reachable.